-Rated on the scale 1 (most important) to 6 (not important at all), and then averaged.
+&lt;sup>67 Rated on the scale 1 (most important) to 6 (not important at all), and then averaged.

-One responded stated: Dumbing down to the lowest common denominator was a disaster for STCW.
+&lt;sup>68 One responded stated: "Dumbing down to the lowest common denominator was a disaster for STCW.
 We will see an increase in potential pollution issues and life critical scenarios.
 Ultimate removal of sailing crews on some ships may remove some risk but is likely to create others.
 The survey does not appear to consider offshore construction related industry sectors where further cost cutting efforts will undoubtedly be relevant.
-European officers are prevalent in this sector where complex commercial and operational systems can lead to opportunities for marine crew at all levels.
-Commercial and engineering opportunities abound, as much as the managerial, project and expert type roles.
+European officers are prevalent in this sector where complex commercial and operational systems